 - Blow dryer/hair dryer (heat source)

 How much does a qualified chimney sweep charge

 One of the benefits of using a qualified chimney sweep, is that once your chimney has been swept clean they issue you with a chimney safety certificate.
 This certificate can then be used to validate your household insurance.
-For a basic brush sweep and safety inspection with certification James the Sweep charges £60.
+For a basic brush sweep with certification James the Sweep charges £60.

 A Step-by-step guide on how to sweep your chimney

 - Lay out your dust sheet in front of the fireplace opening.

 - Shine the light up the chimney, using the torch, to work out the size of the flue.

 - Cut the brush down to a size a little larger than that of the flue.